Benmuiruri/hello-react-front-end/README.md

 ## Setup and Usage
 **Start Back-end Rails server**
 - *Note -> You need to start the Rails server first at port 3000 then start the React server at a different port*
-- Clone the back-end rails server from `git@github.com:Benmuiruri/hello-rails-back-end.git`
+- Clone the back-end rails API from `git@github.com:Benmuiruri/hello-rails-back-end.git`
 - navigate to the folder `cd hello-rails-back-end`
 - Install required gems `bundle install`
 - Load the database `rails db:reset`